thondascully/optimal-keyboard-layout/README.md

 **_in my opinion, the biggest constraint to inhumane 26-key typing speeds are words whose digraph (sets of two) letters are typed using the same finger._**

-> try it yourself! type the word `look`. if we type it the same way, we use the same finger for all four letters. this means that we allocate extra wasted time in between each letter of the word to move our finger to the next key (or to unpress and repress the same key)
+> try it yourself! type the word `look`. if we type it the same way, we use the same finger for all four letters. this means that we allocate extra wasted time towards moving fingers to different keys for contiguous letters that use the same finger (or to unpress and repress the same key).

 > as a comparison, type the word `beacons`. this might not be universal, but i can type `beacons` faster than i can type the word `look`. this is because the diversity in finger usage, which is an idea that this program acknowledges and takes advantage of.